SuppliedOrange/InactivityMonitor/README.md

 """
 # Unlock combination and mode
 UNLOCK_COMBINATION = ["o", "p", "p", "o"]
-NON_LETHAL = False # Nothing gets locked with this mode on, but the rest of the app will work.
+# Nothing gets locked with this mode on, but the rest of the app will work.
+NON_LETHAL = False
+# Adds a Komorebi-specific feature where staying on blank workspaces are treated as idling.
+KOMOREBI_INTEGRATION_ENABLED = True
 ```

 ### NOTE